zanshin/dotfiles/nvim/README.md

 * brew install --cask font-jetbrains-mono-nerd-font

 ## Organization
 The configuration is organized into separate files.
 My previous Neovim configuration was monolithic and had roughly 1000 lines of code.
-The Lua-based configuration has nearly 40 files, spread across 8 directories—modular rather than monolithic.
+The Lua-based configuration has approximately 40 files, spread across several directories—modular rather than monolithic.
 Currently the configuration totals about 1450 lines of Lua code, excluding comments and white space.

 ### Directory Structure
 The root of my Neovim configuration is the `init.lua`.
 This file sets up the lazy.nvim package